-RULE 4.9 REQUEST FOR REHEARING AND APPEAL
+RULE 4.9 REQUEST FOR RECONSIDERATION

-To appeal a decision of the Board concerning any matter, a request for rehearing must be filed with the District within 20 (twenty) calendar days of the date of the Board's decision.
-Such request for rehearing must be in writing and must state clear and concise grounds for the request.
-The Board's decision is final if no request for rehearing is timely filed, upon the Board's denial of the request for rehearing, or upon rendering a decision after conducting the rehearing.
-If the rehearing request is granted by the Board, the rehearing will be conducted within 45 (forty-five) calendar days thereafter.
-The failure of the Board to grant or deny the request for rehearing within 90 (ninety) calendar days of the date of submission shall constitute a denial of the request.
-After all administrative remedies are exhausted with the District and the Board's decision is final, suit may be filed in a court of competent jurisdiction in Pecos County to appeal the Board's decision.
-The deadline for filing this suit is 60 (sixty) calendar days after the Board's decision is final.
-A suit challenging any decision of the Board is prohibited if a request for rehearing was not timely filed.
+To appeal a decision of the District, including any determinations made by the General Manager, concerning any matter not covered under any other section of these rules, a request for reconsideration may be filed with the District within 20 (twenty) calendar days of the date of the decision.
+Such request for reconsideration must be in writing and must state clear and concise grounds for the request.
+The Board will make a decision on the request for reconsideration within 45 (forty-five) calendar days thereafter.
+The failure of the Board to grant or deny the request for reconsideration within 45 (forty-five) calendar days of the date of filing shall constitute a denial of the request.